-burrata cheese (2 (4 oz) balls)
+burrata cheese - 2 (4 oz) balls of burrata

-baby tomatoes (cherry tomatoes, sugar plum, mixed heirloom tomatoes) or Campari or plum tomato, sliced.
+grape tomatoes, sliced in half (cherry tomatoes, sugar plum, mixed heirloom tomatoes) or Campari or plum tomato, sliced.
 Fresh tomatoes are essential.

 extra virgin olive oil